Dants0/Dants0/README.md

 - 🔭 I’m currently working on my portfolio
 - 🌱 I’m currently learning: JavaScript , React.js , Css3
-- 👯 I’m looking to collaborate on  Front-end projects
+- 👯 I’m looking to collaborate on  Front-end and Back-end projects
 - 🤔 I’m looking for help with JavaScript and React.js